-Some of the best examples of Baroque architecture in Paris are Les Invalides, Luxemburg Palace and surprisingly, the Louvre Museum!
-Yes, the east façade of the Louvre museum is a classic blend of French Baroque and the Italian Baroque style.
+Some of the best examples of Baroque architecture in Paris are Les Invalides, Luxemburg Palace, and surprisingly, the Louvre Museum!
+Yes, the east façade of the Louvre museum is a classic blend of French Baroque and Italian Baroque styles.

 If you can make time for a short day trip on your Paris itinerary, you can visit the Palace of Versailles.
-The spectacular palace is a grand example of the French Baroque architecture.
+The spectacular palace is a grand example of French Baroque architecture.

 Garnier developed what came to be known as neo-Baroque architecture, in his dream project – the Paris Opera.
 The interiors of the Paris opera are a living embodiment of grandeur and opulence.

 Recommended by Harsh from Wanderers Hub

 Dresden, popular as the Florence on the Elbe, is a city of art and music located halfway between Prague and Berlin.
 This German city is renowned for its stunning Baroque architecture and great cultural heritage.

 On your visit to Dresden, you can uncover invaluable gold treasures, classical sculptures, paintings by Renaissance artists, as well as ceremonial Weapons.

 The best way to start exploring Dresden would be by visiting one of the most beautiful Baroque churches of Germany – the spectacular Frauenkirche on Neumarkt.
 It is Dresden’s finest attraction today and a veritable symbol of the city’s history.